sirirako/awsconfig_lab/README.md

 * AWS Account
 * IAM Account with Full Access

 ## Instruction
 ### Log in to AWS account and run Cloud Formation template
-> In this section, we will create AWS resources uses for this session
-> Cloud Formation is
+> In this section, we will create AWS resources uses for this session Cloud Formation is
 1. Go to CloudFormation Console, and click Create stack.
 For **Prerequisite - Preapare template**, select *Template is ready*.
 2. Download the template from [here](https://raw.githubusercontent.com/sirirako/awsconfig_lab/master/templates/awsconfig_lab.json) to your machine.
 3. Under Specify template, select *Upload a template file* and click *Choose file* button and select the Cloud Formation template downloaded from the previous step.

+### Enable AWS Config to track configuration changes
+> Before you can use AWS Config to detect In this section, we will enable AWS Config.
+1. Go to AWS Config Console.
+If this is your first time using AWS Config, select Get started.
+If you’ve already used AWS Config, select Settings.
+2. In the Settings page, under Resource types to record, select *Record all resources supported in this region* checkbox.
+3. Under Amazon S3 bucket, select *Create a bucket*.
+4. Under Amazon SNS topic, check the box for *Stream configuration changes and notifications to an Amazon SNS topic*, and then select the radio button,  *Create a topic*.
+5. Under AWS Config role, choose Create a role (unless you already have a role you want to use).
+5. If this is the first time using AWS Config, Click Next to Create Rule and follow the next section.
+Otherwise, click **Save** and follow the next section.
 ### Set up AWS Config rules
-#### Prohibit S3 Public Read access
+#### Scenario I: S3 Public Read access rule
+> In this section, we will create a Config rule to detect S3 Bucket with Public Read access permission and manually correct its configuration.
-> **s3-bucket-public-read-prohibited** Checks that your Amazon S3 buckets do not allow public read access.
+   **s3-bucket-public-read-prohibited** Checks that your Amazon S3 buckets do not allow public read access.
 The rule checks the Block Public Access settings, the bucket policy, and the bucket access control list (ACL).
-1. Go to AWS Config Console and click *Rule* from the left menu
+1. Go to AWS Config Console and click *Rule* from the left menu.
+(Skip this step if this is the first time using AWS Config.)
 2. Click *+ Add Rule*, search and select s3-bucket-public-read-prohibited.
 Leave everything with default value in **Trigger** section.
-3. In **Choose remediation action** section, select AWS-PubishSNSNotification and provide SNS TopicArn and Message
+3. In **Choose remediation action** section, select AWS-PubishSNSNotification.
+You need to provide SNS TopicArn and Message.
+In another tab, go to SNS
 4. Click Save.
 Wait a few minutes for the rule to apply.
 Examine the compliance and non-compliance S3 resource.
    There is one bucket that has Public Read permission.
 Let's fix it.
 5. This bucket will only be accessible from a specific network address.
 Go S3 console and search for this bucket.